Undergraduate teaching assistant handbook

 Handling problems

 Suppose a TA is grading an assignment, and the professor asks the TA to return the graded assignments in lab on Thursday so students have them to study before a midterm the following Monday.
 The TA waits until Wednesday to start the grading, then is unable to get all the grading done on time.
-Due to a heavy schedule the next day they don't finish the grading until Friday afternoon, too late to return the assignments to students before the weekend.
+Due to a heavy schedule the next day, they don't finish the grading until Friday afternoon.
 Moreover, they don't notify the professor (or other TAs) about the grading (or reply to any professor email about the grading) until they have finished it on Friday.

 Q1.
 How could the TA have avoided this problem in the first place?